 The accused student(s), members of the Hearing Panel, the Appointed Member and witnesses may appear at the hearing in person or by any other means (telephone, videoconference, Skype) as is practicable and available.
 However, all hearings shall be conducted at the University's campus in Antigua.
+In emergency situations, hearings may occur entirely remotely through the use of such electronic means as Zoom or Go to Meetings.
+However, such hearings shall be deemed to have occurred in Antigua regardless of where the servers or platforms used or the moderators or hearing panel members may be situated.
 Upon an accused student's request, the hearing panel will make arrangements with Manipal Education Americas, LLC (MEA) for the student(s) or their witnesses to attend the hearing by videoconference from MEA's offices in New York.
 The same courtesy shall be extended to witnesses who will be called by the Committee.